 Grand Seiko's first black ceramic watch

 In 2016 Seiko created its first all-ceramic case and launched a new collection.
-This collection shows a new side to Grand Seiko and demonstrates that the Grand Seiko virtues of precision, durability, legibility and beauty are as perfect in a sport watch as they are in every other type of timepiece.
+This collection showed a new side to Grand Seiko and demonstrated that the Grand Seiko virtues of precision, durability, legibility and beauty are as perfect in a sport watch as they are in every other type of timepiece.

 The Spring Drive 8 day power reserve was unveiled in 2016 and is capable of continuous operation for a remarkable eight days.

 This was the first Grand Seiko watch to be created by the world-renowned watchmakers in the Micro Artist Studio at Shiojiri in central Japan where many of the company’s most celebrated luxury watches have been created.

 Normally, only one barrel is used in Spring Drive.
 However, Caliber 9R01 utilizes a series of three barrels which enables the power reserve to be extended to eight days, about 2.5 times longer than usual.